-The financial statements are prepared in accordance with Governmental Accounting Standards Board Statements No. 25: "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans," and No. 34 "Basic Financial Statements" and "Management's Discussion and Analysis for State and Local Governments," and reflect the accrual basis of accounting.
+The financial statements are prepared in accordance with Governmental Accounting Standards Board Statements No. 25: "Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans," No. 34 "Basic Financial Statements" and "Management's Discussion and Analysis for State and Local Governments" which reflects the accrual basis of accounting, and No. 67 "Financial Reporting for Pension Plans" which amended No. 25.